 IrRev.
 Friday Jones

 EXTRA SHOES.
-The ground gets very, very, very damp at Brushwood.
+The ground gets very, very, very damp outdoors sometimes.
 And all that chasing of naked wood nymphs and fauns will get your shoes mighty soggy.
 Bring two pair and one can dry while you wear the other.
 Thigh-high boots (so long as they're waterproof) would also make an acceptable fashion statement.

 EXTRA SOCKS.
 See above.
 Semi-dry shoes can become quite tolerable if worn with dry socks.

 WARM CLOTHING.
-Pack the clothes you'd bring to a brisk, damp fall vacation trip.
-Warm jacket.
-Sweat pants.
-Sweatshirts.
+It will probably be fairly hot, but pack some clothes you'd bring to a brisk, damp fall vacation trip just in case.
 A raincoat.
 A TENT.
 If you can't afford a new tent, buy a used one.
 If you can't buy a tent, get a waterproof tarp, a ground cloth, a bodybag, SOMETHING.
-If you know someone with a tent, cajole them into coming or ask to borrow the tent.
-(Arrange with the Brushwood staff to have the tent mailed back if you, ahem, depart unexpectedly - a large cardboard box and a fistful of stamps should see the deed done).

 FOOD.
 Not just nibblies, potato chips etc., but good solid food that does not require heating.
-If you want hot food, bring a gas stove.
-There will probably be food for sale onsite, but having your own is still advised.
+If you want hot food at all hours, bring a gas stove.
+There will be food for sale onsite, but having your own is still advised.
 Don't forget a water bottle, and a can opener.
-Don't leave your food in your tent - the raccoons can open zippers, combination locks etc. So far they have shown little aptitude for opening car doors, so try putting your food in a vehicle at night.
+Don't leave your food in your tent - the raccoons and chupacabras can open zippers, combination locks etc. So far they have shown little aptitude for opening car doors, so try putting your food in a vehicle or latched box at night.

 A FLASHLIGHT.
 And spare batteries.

 TOILETRIES.
-Soap, shampoo, a razor, and more than one towel - towels are slow to dry in the damp Brushwood clime.
+Soap, shampoo, a razor, and more than one towel - towels are slow to dry if it rains.
 MONEY.
 Bills of both large and small denomination will flow quickly out of your hands into the hands of the eager vendors, desperate to deplete their stock before the Final Account Balancing.
-And you never know when Stang will strip down to his mirrored G-string and start dancing around, so having money to stuff in his basket is a necessity.
-If Legume strips down to his G-string and starts dancing around, the money can also be used as an impromptu blindfold.
+And you never know when "Bob" will show up and strip down to his mirrored G-string and start dancing around, so having money to stuff in his basket is a necessity.
+If Stang strips down to his G-string and starts dancing around, the money can also be used as an impromptu blindfold.

-DIRECTIONS ON GETTING TO (AND FROM) BRUSHWOOD.
+DIRECTIONS ON GETTING TO (AND FROM) WISTERIA.
 It's amazing how many people forget this minor detail.

 CAMERAS.
-Video cameras, 35mm cameras, 3-D cameras, every sort of camera!
+Video cameras, antique 9.5mm cameras, 3-D cameras, every sort of camera!
 Bring extra camcorder batteries, video cassettes, film etc. We want to leave LOTS of evidence of what FUN we had before we left.
-TAPE RECORDERS.
+AUDIO RECORDERS.
 See above.